10 Killer Kettlebell Exercises

 Don’ts

-Muscles worked: the single arm pull primarily targets the transverse abdominus and gluteus maximus; but also, thanks to the ‘pull’, forearms, biceps, latissimus dorsi, rhomboids and teres major and minor are all stimulated.
-Amazing the difference a little pull can make.
+Muscles worked: The single arm snatch pull primarily targets the transverse abdominus and gluteus maximus; but also, thanks to the ‘pull’, forearms, biceps, latissimus dorsi, rhomboids and teres major and minor are all stimulated.

 From a technique standpoint this exercise shares many similarities with the single arm swing.
 This has something to do with the fact that it is a modification of the aforementioned exercise.
 But by bolting that pull on the end of the swing a myriad other muscles are mobilised making this one dynamic, fully functional movement.